|Home About News Contact|

 Building maintenance manuals come in many shapes and sizes.
 A four-tiered classification of maintenance manuals may be considered.

-History of Maintenance Plans in BC
+History of Maintenance Plans

 In 1999 the government of British Columbia introduced legislation that mandated the provision of maintenance manuals as an integral part of the commissioning process on all new condominium developments and also upon the completion of certain types of large-scale asset rehabilitation and renewal projects.
 The legislation was the outcome of a commission of inquiry to determine why a statistically significant number of buildings had experienced premature failure of their building fašade and glazing systems – this was colloquially referred to as the “leaky condo crisis”.
 In addition to maintenance manuals, the new legislation created a homeowner protection office to help restore consumer confidence by providing various consumer protection services, including homeowner and builder education, builder/contractor registration, and programs to monitor minimum warranty standards.